ahluntang/file-embeds/README.md

 Javascript library that embeds GitHub files in a `<pre><code>  </code></pre>` tags using the GitHub API.
 Can also embed non-GitHub files.

 I was inspired by the clean file inclusion plugin Lea Verou made for prism.
-This code reuses the structure of that plugin but has a special case for GitHub links.
+This code reuses the structure of that plugin but has a special case for GitHub links because files from GitHub needs to be fetched through the GitHub API.

 ## Usage